axetion/petscop_translator/README.md

 - Get [Go.](https://golang.org/)

 - Clone the repository (if you don't have Git, you can download a ZIP using the button at the top.)
+If you clone from the command line, be sure to use `--recursive` or execute `git submodule init && git submodule update` after.

 - Open up a terminal and `cd` to the resulting folder.